forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

 The first time that you use Apex Replay Debugger, create a launch configuration.
 Each time that you debug an issue, set up an Apex Replay Debugger session.

 ### Create a Launch Configuration
+To create a launch configuration for Apex Replay Debugger, create or update your project’s `.vscode/launch.json` file.

 1. Open your Salesforce DX project in VS Code.
 1. If your Salesforce DX project doesn’t already contain a JSON file with the file path `.vscode/launch.json`, create the file (and, if necessary, the folder).